eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 Austral "supports" capability-based security.
-Supports in quotes because it is not a first-class feature: capability security is simply a consequence of linear types.
+Supports in quotes because it is not a first-class feature: capability security is simply a consequence of linear types (except for the `RootCapability`---more on this later).
 Which makes me proud of the language design, since it's a good sign when good things naturally fall out of a design by logical necessity.

 Capabilities are represented as linear types.
 For an introduction to linear types in Austral, see X or Y.